ItsTusharbz/aws-notes-obsidian-/Notes/EC2 instance storage.md

 - Better IO performance
 - EC2 instance store lose their storage if EC2 instance is stopped
 - Good for buffer / Chache / scratch data / temporary content
-- Risk of data lose if hardware fails
+- Risk of data loss if hardware fails
-- Backups and Replication are you responsibility
+- Backups and Replication are your responsibility